Frost Art Museum PP

 With the diverse university community and in conjunction with FIU’s Worlds Ahead initiative, the project seeks to engage the university and outside community through this highly collaborative project.
 The artist will work with groups, acting as a mentor, facilitator, and collaborator.
 The project will include plates, quotes, and documentation from previous locations.
 It will pose questions about contemporary American issues that are rooted in art, history, and the social sciences.
 The lectures will also address the process of art making in today’s information filled landscape, emphasizing on cognitive human experience and its merge with industry and technology.
 Other topics will include the artist’s role in contemporary society, its post-war history and future.

 Surfaces were installed with a provided stylus and subject in social spaces throughout Miami Dade County.
+The designated areas were installed throughout FIU’s campus, The Frost Art Museum, CARTA, Miami Beach, The Gannsevort, Shooters, Hialeah, among others.

 In addition to workshops and lectures on campus, Michael Genovese designed an education outreach program to engage Miami Dade public school students.
 The project reached as far as North Miami Beach, Hialeah and Redlands.
 Students from sixth to twelfth grade participated by learning about artwork in the Frost Art Museum's permanent collection and created collaborative drawings that were presented in an exhibition.